 As a result, there is high demand for professionals with expertise in all areas of information security design and management.
 Those who also have education and experience in general management and leadership practices are in even higher demand.

-The University of West Florida’s online Master of Business Administration (MBA) with an emphasis in Cybersecurity provides students with a unique combination of expert knowledge and management skills.
+The University of West Florida’s online Master of Business Administration (MBA) with an emphasis in Cybersecurity Management provides students with a unique combination of expert knowledge and management skills.

 What Is Information Security?